limxona/MovieBank/README.md

 ```sh
 npm install cordova ionic -g
 ```
-Once you clone this repository, run this command to install all needed dependencies from project root
+Once you clone this repository, run this command to install all needed dependencies.
 ```sh
 npm install
 ```
-After installing the needed dependencies you are done, run this comment to launch app
+After installing the needed dependencies you are done, run this comment to launch app on browser.
 ```sh
 ionic serve
 ```